carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -fshow-overloads=<arg>

-Which overload candidates to show when overload resolution fails: best\|all; defaults to all
+Which overload candidates to show when overload resolution fails.
+Defaults to 'all'. <arg> must be 'best' or 'all'.

 .. option:: -fshow-source-location, -fno-show-source-location